 It is often the case that a dedicated team model is confused with the fixed price format.
 Yet, these two forms match way different business needs.

 The fixed price collaboration model is a framework where a client pays an agreed amount of money regardless of the hours worked or job done.
 This mode best suits the short-term projects with strictly determined requirements and scope of work.

-The main pitfall of the fixed price model is the risk of overpayment.
+The main pitfall of the fixed price model from a cofounder’s perspective is the risk of overpayment.
 Sometimes you cannot precisely forecast the time and scope of work.
-At any rate, you will have to pay the amount as agreed in the fixed price contract, even though the job may not have been delivered.
+At any rate, you will have to pay the amount as agreed in the contract, even though the job may not have been delivered.

 - Projects with clear deadlines;